zephyrproject-rtos/zephyr/samples/userspace/prod_consumer/README.rst

  - Application B processing thread waits on new items in the queue.
 It then processes the data in-place, and after it's finished it places the processed data into another queue to be written back to the driver.
- - Applicarion A writeback thread monitors the outgoing data queue for new items containing processed data.
+ - Application A writeback thread monitors the outgoing data queue for new items containing processed data.
 As it gets them it will write such data back to the driver and free the buffer.